Inderjit Singh (Singaporean politician): Corporate career

 Singh began his career with Texas Instruments, beginning as an engineer in 1985 and spent 13 years ascending the corporate ladder before becoming Director of Operations of the Singapore plant from 1996 to 1998.
 After his stint with Texas Instruments, Singh began a career of entrepreneurship, in which he started six businesses after leaving the corporate arena.
-He founded the United Test and Assembly Center (UTAC), a semiconductor firm, in 1998 which became a Unicorn valued at US$2b in 2001.
+He founded the United Test and Assembly Center (UTAC), a semiconductor firm, in 1998 valued at US$2 billion in 2001.
 The venture was mostly funded by Taiwanese friends of his due to what he terms "a dearth of willing investors and a general disbelief that he would be able to achieve his dream of creating a homegrown multinational firm.".
 He raised a record of US$138m, all at one go, at the seeds stage in 1998.
 Inderjit left UTAC in 2001.
 The firm was listed on the Singapore Stock Exchange in 2004.

 Around the same time he started UTAC, he started, Tri-Star, which he started with his brothers as trading and services firm, in which much of his and his family's savings were used to fund the company.
 Today Tri Star is present in 38 countries in Africa as a distributor of Consumer Electronic products.
 Inderjit subsequently also set-up semiconductor engineering firm Infiniti Solutions in 2001.
 Infiniti at its peak had operations in the Silicon Valley, USA, in Austin Texas, a factory in Philippines and with the HQ in Singapore.
 More recently, he founded Solstar International, a Singapore-based consumer electronics products company, of which he is currently the CEO.
 Solstar is a Singapore based Consumer Electronics brand selling in 25 countries in Africa and other developing countries around Asia.
-In 2009, Inderjit, helped start Urah Transdermal,a Singapore based Life-Science Research and product Company that has Developed and patented technologies for the delivery of active molecules through the skin barriers to biological targets.
+In 2009, Inderjit, helped start Urah Transdermal, a Singapore based Life-Science Research and product Company that has Developed and patented technologies for the delivery of active molecules through the skin barriers to biological targets.